We may receive compensation when you click on links to products from our partners.

 Job search can be very time consuming (and can take a long time to land a job).
 Using job search sites should certainly be one resource that you use when job hunting, but not your only resource.
-Opportunities you see on job search boards may already have been filed or (most likely) has had hundreds applications submitted (if the opportunity is more than a week old).
+Opportunities you see on job search boards may already have been filed or (most likely) has had hundreds of applications submitted (if the opportunity is more than a week old).
 Many (if not all) of the opportunities you see on job search boards are also available on the hiring company’s career site.

-- The Jobs are Real Opportunities – All jobs posted on company career sites are “real” jobs (as compared to some opportunities on job search sites where some of the jobs are either already filled or are there to lure you in).
-You can spend your time looking at true opportunities and know you are not wasting your time when you apply for the job. =>> The Quintessential Directory of Company Career Centers
+All jobs posted on company career sites are “real” jobs (as compared to some opportunities on job search sites where some of the jobs are either already filled or are there to lure you in).
+You can spend your time looking at true opportunities and know you are not wasting your time when you apply for the job.

-- Companies Hire from Career Sites First: Most companies will post jobs on their career site for a period of time before they open them to recruiters.
-They do this to save on recruiting fees, but are also interested in people who seek out their company by posting their resume or applying for jobs.
-Most company career sites allow you to post your resume and to sign up for job alerts. =>> Checking Out the Best Corporate Careers Sites
+Most companies will post jobs on their career site for a period of time before they open them to recruiters.
+They do this to save on recruiting fees but are also interested in people who seek out their company by posting their resume or applying for jobs.
+Most company sites allow you to post your resume and to sign up for job alerts.

-- Cut to the Chase: “What you see is what you get”, with a company career site, your first call will be from an internal career specialist, not an external recruiter.
-So, you’ve actually skipped a few steps (getting a recruiter to notice you and then getting the recruiter to convince a company to
+With company career sites, your first call will be from an internal career specialist, not an external Recruiter.
+So, you’ve actually skipped a few steps (getting a Recruiter to notice you and then getting the Recruiter to convince a company to

-- Pick the Perfect Employer: Do you have that “dream company” or “dream career”?
+Do you have that “dream company” or “dream career”?
 Now is the time to focus on realizing your dreams by targeting specific companies.
 Use your list or preferred employers (and if you don’t have one, create one) and then start to target your dream companies.
-To get started, research the companies that specialize in your career and then target their websites by posting your resume and adding a targeted cover letter. =>> Company Career Sites
+To get started, research the companies that specialize in your career and then target their websites by posting your resume and adding a targeted cover letter.

-- Leverage Your Network: While you don’t want to burden everyone in your network with helping you find a job, you can ask those in your network that you don’t know as well to submit your resume internally at their company.
+While you don’t want to burden everyone in your network with helping you find a job, you can ask those in your network that you don’t know as well to submit your resume internally at their company.
 It is a step shy of referring you for a specific job, but it does get your resume in the door and it will get more attention than a resume that is emailed or posted.
-Best of all, it is an easy task to ask and does generally not put your friends/acquaintances on the spot =>> 5 Tips for Leveraging you Social Network in Your Job Search
+Best of all, it is an easy task to ask and does generally not put your friends/acquaintances on the spot.